Future-Proof Your Enterprise eCommerce Stack with Spree Commerce

 These aren’t experimental add-ons.
 They’re production-ready capabilities built on the same API-first foundation as every other Spree module.

-The Business Models Compose — That’s the Point
+The Business Models Compose, and That’s the Point

 Here’s what makes Spree’s architecture fundamentally different from plugin-based platforms: the business models compose.

 A company selling direct-to-consumer can add B2B wholesale without re-platforming.
-A marketplace operator can offer multi-tenant white-label stores to their top vendors.
+A marketplace operator can offer multi-tenant white-label stores to their key vendors.
 A franchise network can add a marketplace layer connecting independent suppliers.
-A B2B distributor can expand internationally with region-specific storefronts, each with localized pricing, tax rules, and payment methods — all managed from one backend.
+A B2B distributor can expand internationally with region-specific storefronts, each with localized pricing, tax rules, and payment methods, all managed from one backend.

 These combinations aren’t theoretical.
-They’re the reason every supported commerce use case shares a single composable architecture.
+They’re the reason every supported commerce use case shares a single headless architecture.
 Every module shares the same product catalog, the same order engine, the same customer database, the same flexible pricing engine, and the same promotion system.
-When you combine B2B with multi-store with marketplace, you’re not gluing three separate systems together — you’re activating three capabilities within a single coherent platform.
+When you combine B2B with multi-store with marketplace, you’re not gluing three separate systems together.
+You’re activating three capabilities within a single coherent platform.

 The Platform Is Extensible Without Being Fragile